 Jobos Bay - Photo credit: NOAA

-This report presents the outcomes of a community stakeholder process in which participants engaged in an expert-facilitated and community-based approach to develop sea level rise adaptation options for a low-lying road in China Camp State Park, along San Francisco Bay, CA.
+This collection of resources present working and reference documents for a community stakeholder process to develop sea level rise adaptation options for a low-lying road in China Camp State Park, along San Francisco Bay, CA.